Critical set for surface diffeomorphisms revisited: Critical points for mildly dissipative diffeomorphisms of the disk. Proof of theorem

-In the dissipative context, given a fixed point $p$ (or periodic) there is also a well defined local center unstable manifold noted as $W^{cu}_\e(p)$ and it follows that $W^{cu}_\e(p)$ has two coonected components.
-The unstable set $W^u(p)$ of $p$ is the set of points $x$ such that the distance $d(f^{-n}(x), p)$ decreases to zero as $n\to +\infty$.
-The local unstable set is defined as the set of points whose backward orbit converges to $p$ and remains in a small neighborhood of $p;$ when this set is not reduced to $p$, it is a $C^1-$curve which contains $p$ (not necessary in the interior).
-In that case is said that $p$ is a saddle point, and observe that at least one of the center unstable branches is contained in the unstable manifold; if the other branch is not contained in the unstable manifold, it holds that either it is a normally hyperbolic arc or that branch is contained in the basin of attraction of $p$ and in that case it is said that $p$ is a semi-attracting periodic point.
-Similarly, as as in the case of the center unstable manifold, each connected component $\Ga^u(p)$ of $W^u(p)\setminus\{p\}$ is called an unstable branch of $p$.
+In the dissipative context, given a fixed (or periodic) point $p$ there is a well defined local center-unstable manifold denoted as $W^{cu}_\e(p)$, and $W^{cu}_\e(p)\setminus\{p\}$ has two connected components.
+The unstable set $W^u(p)$ of $p$ is the set of points whose backward orbit converges to $p$.
+The local unstable set is defined as the set of points whose backward orbit converges to $p$ and remains in a small neighborhood of $p;$ when this set is not reduced to $p$, it is a $C^1-$curve which contains $p$ (not necessarily in the interior).
+In this case, $p$ is called a saddle point.
+At least one of the center-unstable branches at $p$ is contained in the unstable manifold of $ p$.
+The other branch, if not contained in the unstable manifold, is either a normally hyperbolic arc or contained in the basin of attraction of $p$; in the latter case, $p$ is called semi-attracting.
+Similarly, as in the case of the center-unstable manifold, each connected component $\Ga^u(p)$ of $W^u(p)\setminus\{p\}$ is called an unstable branch of $p$.

 5pt